Rand Stats

 select * from planets where name = '〈 $p 〉';

-The two dashes without a type indicate that this code should immediately be evalutead.
-There can be many of these blocks anywhere in the page.
+The two dashes without a type indicate that this code should immediately be evaluated.
+Blocks like this can be used throughout the page, and are executed when the page loads, at the same time that interpolated code is evaluated.

 PLUGINS